baxter07/django-ajax-views/docs/index.rst

 This app is an extension of Django's
 `class-based views <https://docs.djangoproject.com/en/dev/topics/class-based-views/>`_
-and works together with javascript library **require-ajax-views**.
+and works together with javascript library `require-ajax-views`_.

-It's main purpose is to encapsulate server/client communication to enable updating of views with a simple function call in javascript. `URL kwargs`_ and optional parameters for incoming requests are handled as one data set and returned as such in each response.
-This simplifies building complex views where filter parameters are partially passed through URL using Django's `clean URL design`_ and as hidden parameters.
+It's main purpose is to encapsulate server/client communication to enable updating of views with a simple function call in javascript.
+Arguments parsed from `URL kwargs`_ and the query string are handled as one data set for each request and returned as such in each response.
+This simplifies building of complex views where filter parameters are partially passed through URL using Django's `clean URL design`_ and as query string parameters.

 Some basic knowledge of Django's
 `class-based generic views <https://docs.djangoproject.com/en/dev/ref/class-based-views/flattened-index/>`_